Waste Wise Schools is a program of the Waste Authority which is funded through a levy on urban waste to landfill as part of the Waste Strategy 2030.

 Schools must complete the Waste Wise full day professional learning workshop/external module/webinar, form a committee, conduct a waste audit, write a waste policy and a waste plan to be eligible to apply for the first grant.
 For subsequent grants schools must have renewed their accreditation, contact Waste Wise if you are unsure.

-Update on the criteria for Waste Wise School Grants closing 26 March 2020
+Update on the criteria for Waste Wise School Grants closing 12 noon, 28 July 2020

-Due to the implications from COVID-19 that many schools face at the moment, the Waste Wise School Grants criteria to complete a waste audit and include waste audit data is waived for this grant round closing 26 March 2020.
+Due to the implications from COVID-19 that many schools face at the moment, the Waste Wise School Grants criteria to complete a waste audit and include waste audit data is waived for this grant round closing 12 noon, 28 July 2020.
 Future grant rounds will return to normal eligibility requirements.

 - completed application form